frederic-perez/AmE-dictionary/data/dictionary.md

 __inobvious__
 __inordinate__ _adj_ :six::hammer: _An inordinate amount of information._ _An inordinate amount of time._
 __inordinately__ _adv_ :three: _He was inordinately proud of the Roman legions._
+__inotropic__ _adj_ Affecting the contraction of muscle, especially heart muscle: an inotropic drug.
 __inpatient__ _n_ :two: Patient at a hospital. _Radel will begin intensive inpatient treatment._
 __inquest__ _n_ :two::hammer:
 __inquisitive__ _adj_